Uniswap/docs/docs/V3/concepts/introduction/swaps.md

 ## Slippage

 The other relevant detail to consider when approaching swaps with the Uniswap protocol is slippage.
-Slippage is the term we use to describe alterations to a given price environment that could occur while an executed transaction is pending.
+Slippage is the term we use to describe alterations to a given price environment that could occur while a submitted transaction is pending.

-When transactions are sent to Ethereum, their order of execution is sorted by the amount of "gas" offered as a fee for executing each transaction.
+When transactions are submitted to Ethereum, their order of execution is established by the amount of "gas" offered as a fee for executing each transaction.
 The higher the fee offered, the faster the transaction is executed.

-This creates a dynamic where, for as long as a transaction is pending, the price environment in which it will be executed will undergo continual change.
+The transactions with a lower gas fee will remain pending for an indeterminate amount of time.
+During this time, the price environment in which the transaction will eventually be executed will change, as other swaps will be taking place.

+Slippage tolerances establish a margin of change acceptable to the user.
+As long as the execution price is within the slippage range, e.g., %1, the transaction will be executed.
+If the execution price ends up outside of the accepted slippage range, the transaction will fail, and the swap will not occur.

 A comparable situation in a traditional market would be a market-buy order executed after a delay.
 One can know the expected price of a market-buy order when submitted, but much can change in the time between submission and execution.
-In traditional markets, execution delay typically results in the growth of cottage industries that profit from information asymmetries, one example being payment for order flow.

-The Uniswap protocol exists on the Ethereum blockchain, which means swaps are executed in an open and adversarial environment.
-This includes publicly visible pending transactions.
-As the Ethereum ecosystem grows, increasingly sophisticated trading strategies are seen, informed by the public visibility of pending transactions.[^3]

 ## Safety Checks

 Price impact and slippage can both change while a transaction is pending, which is why we have built numerous safety checks into the Unsiwap protocol to protect end-users from drastic changes in the execution environment of their swap.
 Some of the most commonly encountered safety checks:

    * **Expired** : A transaction error that occurs if a swap is pending longer than a predetermined deadline.
 The deadline is a point in time after which the swap will be canceled to protect against unusually long pending periods and the increase in environmental change that comes along with it.